msc-acse/acse-9-project-plan-AdannaAkwats/README.md

 # IRP - A software package for Climate Modelling diagnostics
+**Note: This repository contains the first prototype of the software package**

 Written in Python 3 and contains functions that enable generate relevant diagnostics.